gemoc/ale/publications.md

 permalink: publications.html
 order: 3
 ---
+**There Is Only One Time in Software (Language) Engineering!
+(Keynote)** Benoît Combemale.
+In *Proceedings of the 17th ACM SIGPLAN International Conference on Software Language Engineering (SLE)*, 2024.

 **Adaptive Structural Operational Semantics**
 Gwendal Jouneaux, Damian Frölich, Olivier Barais, Benoit Combemale, Gurvan Le Guernic, Gunter Mussbacher, L. Thomas van Binsbergen
 In *Proceedings of the International Conference on Software Language Engineering (SLE)*, 2023